-We will then go on to Pella, the ancient capital of Macedonia and the birthplace of Alexander the Great, where he was tutored by the philosopher Aristotle.
-We will visit the Pella Museum and then continue on to Thessaloniki.
+We then went on to Pella, the ancient capital of Macedonia and the birthplace of Alexander the Great, where he was tutored by the philosopher Aristotle.
+Unfortunately, the Pella Museum was closed so we continued on to Thessaloniki.

 Thessaloniki is the second largest city in Greece.
 Cassander, a former general of Alexander the Great, established the city of Thessaloniki in 315BC, naming the city after his wife, who was also Alexander's half-sister.
 The Romans captured the city in 167BC and incorporated it into their Empire.
 In St. Paul's day, Thessaloniki was the capital of the Roman province of Macedonia, important for its location on both sea and land routes of travel.
 St. Paul preached in Thessaloniki in 49-50AD (Acts 17:1-9) and would later write two letters to the Thessalonians.
 In fact, St. Paul's First Letter to the Thessalonians is considered by most modern scholars to be the first book of the New Testament to be written, probably sometime in 50-51AD from Corinth.